Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Evaluation

 \subsection{Dataset}

 \textit{MiniImageNet} dataset, as proposed in~\cite{nips2016_vinyals2016matching_net}, is a benchmark to evaluate few-shot learning methods.
-This dataset is a randomly selected subset from \textit{ImageNet} -- a popular image classification dataset. \textit{MiniImageNet} contains 60,000 images from only 100 classes, and each class has 600 images.
+This dataset is a subset from \textit{ImageNet}. \textit{MiniImageNet} contains 60,000 images from only 100 classes, and each class has 600 images.
 We also follow the data split strategy in~\cite{ravi2016optimization} to sample images of 64 classes for training, 16 classes for validation, 20 classes for test.

+\textit{TieredImageNet}~\cite{ren2018meta_semi_tiered} is also a subset from \textit{ImageNet} but with more classes.
+It contains 779,165 images with 608 classes, and is split into (351, 97, 160) classes as training, validation and test sets.
+Different from \textit{MiniImageNet}, the split is based on WordNet~\cite{miller1995wordnet} to ensure the above sets are semantically unrelated.

 \textit{Caltech-UCSD CUB-200-2011} dataset~\cite{WahCUB_200_2011} is a dataset for fine-grained classification.
-The CUB-200-2011 dataset contains 200 classes of birds with 11788 images in total.
+The CUB-200-2011 dataset contains 200 classes of birds with 11,788 images in total.
 For few-shot learning classification task, we follow the split in~\cite{hilliard2018few_conditional_embedding_maco} for evaluation.
-200 species of birds are randomly split to 100 classes for training, 50 classes for validation, and 50 classes for test.
+200 species of birds are split to 100 classes for training, 50 classes for validation, and 50 classes for test.